Herbert Furth

-He was the son of Ernestine von Fürth, née "Kisch", the founder and leader of the women's suffrage movement in Austria.
+He was the son of Ernestine von Fürth, née "Kisch", the founder and leader of the women's suffrage movement in Austria and Emil von Fürth (1863 - 1911), an Austrian lawyer and politician.

-In 1938, after Austria's annexation to Nazi Germany Furth emigrated to the United States.
+In 1938, after Austria's annexation to Nazi Germany Furth and his mother emigrated to the United States.

 Career

 Professor of Economics, Lincoln University, Lincoln, PA, 1939–1943; Lecturer at Catholic University, Washington, D.C, 1945–1950; Adjunct Professor (Lecturer) at The American University, Washington, D.C.
-1950–1966; Visiting Professor, International University of Luxembourg, 1960; Lecturer at the Foreign Service Institute, 1966–1974.
+1950–1966; Visiting professor, International University of Luxembourg, 1960; Lecturer at the Foreign Service Institute, 1966–1974.